Contact us

 Preventing PCP addiction involves education and awareness about the drug’s dangers, promoting healthy coping mechanisms for stress and mental health issues, and fostering strong family and community support systems.
 According to Carol A. Petsonk C A et al. 1979, “Angel Dust:” An Overview of Abuse Patterns and Prevention Strategies,” early intervention in cases of mental health issues and avoiding environments where drug use is prevalent also play significant roles in prevention.

-- Early Intervention: Identifying and addressing early signs of PCP use and intervening before it progresses to addiction is crucial.
-This involves counseling, therapy, and support from family and friends.
+• Early Intervention: Identifying early signs of PCP use and intervening before addiction progression proves crucial.

-PCP can be detected in urine for up to 7-14 days after use, but it stays in your body for weeks or even months, particularly because it is stored in fatty tissues and released slowly over time.
+PCP stays in your system for up to 7-14 days when detected in urine, but it can remain in your body for weeks or even months.

 While there is no “cure” for addiction, PCP addiction is effectively managed with a combination of medical detoxification, behavioral therapies, and ongoing support to maintain long-term sobriety.

-Mixing PCP with other substances, especially depressants like alcohol or benzodiazepines, increases the risk of severe respiratory depression, coma, or death due to compounded effects on the central nervous system.
+Mixing PCP with other drugs can be extremely dangerous.
+Combining PCP with other substances, especially depressants like alcohol or benzodiazepines, increases the risk of severe respiratory depression, coma, or death due to compounded effects on the central nervous system.

 Share This Post